embj-org/ej/guides/src/02-BuilderSDK.md

 ## Step 5: Putting it all together

-Using our new functions, we can finish off writting our main application:
+Using our new functions, we can finish off writing our main application:

 **NOTE**: Replace `PI_USERNAME` and `PI_ADDRESS` with their corresponding values.